polkadot-developers/substrate-developer-hub.github.io/docs/runtime/instantiable-module.md

 }
 ```

-## Installing a Module Instsance in a Runtime
+## Installing a Module Instance in a Runtime

 The syntax for including an instance of an instantiable module in a runtime is slightly different than for a regular module.
 The only exception is for modules that use the [Default Instance](#defualt-instance) feature described below.